Cloud Integration: An Introductory Guide

 This neatly addresses the drawbacks of the other options, but its utility stretches even further.
 Here’s what you can expect from an enterprise automation platform:

-• The team at large will feel empowered to build the integrations and automations themselves.
-This, in turn, significantly limits backlogs and allows domain experts to build more valuable integrations and automations.
+• The team at large will feel empowered to build the integrations and automation themselves.
+This, in turn, significantly limits backlogs and allows domain experts to build more valuable integrations and automation.

 • Your organization can engage in enterprise-wide digital transformation, as functions will fundamentally transform the core processes they rely on—from quote to cash to employee onboarding to incident management.

-• You can utilize enterprise chatbots that allow your employees to perform more intelligent workflow automations, and do so without leaving their business communications platform.
+• You can utilize enterprise chatbots that allow your employees to perform more intelligent workflow automation, and do so without leaving their business communications platform.

 • You can create, manage, and deliver application programming interface (API) endpoints.